 - Health insurance and childcare assistance.

-- An Education award for furthering your education upon successful completion of your term of service in the amount of $5,930.
+- An Education award for furthering your education upon successful completion of your term of service in the amount of up to $6,095 based on program length.

 Not located in a rural Alaska community but still want to serve?
 Check out www.myamericorps.gov for current position openings in Alaska with RurAL CAP.